ubports/docs.ubports.com/sdk/apps/qml/QtAudioEngine/AudioListener.rst

 This type is part of the **QtAudioEngine 1.0** module.

-`AudioListener </sdk/apps/qml/QtAudioEngine/AudioListener/>`__ will have only one global instance and you can either access it through the listener property of
+:ref:`AudioListener <sdk_qtaudioengine_audiolistener>` will have only one
-`AudioEngine </sdk/apps/qml/QtAudioEngine/AudioEngine/>`__:
+global instance and you can either access it through the listener property of :ref:`AudioEngine <sdk_qtaudioengine_audioengine>`:

 .. code:: qml